Captain EO: Reception and legacy

 The attraction's return was billed as "Captain EO Tribute" to distinguish the presentation of the film from its original 1986–1997 run.
 The new presentation made use of existing in-theater special effects held over from Honey, I Shrunk the Audience!, but many of the original "4-D" effects—such as the enormous fiber-optic "starfield" wall, along with smoke and lasers—had been removed from the building at the show's first closing and were not returned for the revived presentation.
 The removed special effects from the original presentation are also missing in the Epcot, Tokyo Disneyland, and Disneyland Paris revivals that followed.

 On December 19, 2013, Tokyo Disneyland announced it would be closing Captain EO on June 30, 2014, to make way for Stitch Encounter in spring 2015.
 Beginning July 4, 2014, the Magic Eye Theater at Disneyland was used to present a sneak peek of Marvel Studios' Guardians of the Galaxy originally with the expectation that Captain EO would return to the venue at a later date.
 Since then, the theater space was used for sneak previews of forthcoming films including Big Hero 6 and Tomorrowland with the venue itself later renamed the Tomorrowland Theater.
 The Tomorrowland Theater at Disneyland would also be used to present scenes from the Star Wars films as part of the park's "Season of the Force" event.
-On November 13, 2015, Disney announced that Captain EO would close at Epcot on December 6, 2015, to make way for a "Disney & Pixar Short Film Festival".
+On November 13, 2015, Disney announced that Captain EO would close at Epcot on December 6, 2015, to make way for a "Disney & Pixar Short Film Festival", which currently showcases, "Get a Horse!", "Piper", and "Feast".
+On May 22, 2026, The Tomorrowland Theater at Disneyland reopened to host "The Pixar Short Film Spotlight", which currently showcases "Luxo, Jr.", "Lou", and "Smash and Grab".

+In 1987, a group of Disneyland cast members made an unofficial parody of the show using various Disney character outfits called Captain Eeyore.
+The parody was made overnight into the early morning hours and features criticism of the labor conditions of Disneyland.